flexmachina/blog/_posts/2021-03-07-So-Many-Rectangles.md

 >
 > The circle is another shape we like...

-And on that cliffhanger I recommend you check out his book!
+And on that cliffhanger I recommend you check out his book

 Tejas